-There are three methods each with their own array of traditional skills and effects: Nagoya Tegaki Yuzen involves drawing designs by hand onto the fabric; Nagoya Kata Yuzen uses paper patterns made in Ise; and Kuromontsuki-zome, the dying of family crests in black and usually on clothes for formal or ceremonial occasions.
-Today, some Nagoya Yuzen has tastefully combined not only the traditional austere elegance but also more contemporary tastes to give a fresh impression in keeping with modern times.
+There are three dyeing techniques, each with their own array of traditional skills and effects.
+Nagoya tegaki yuzen involves drawing designs by hand onto the fabric while Nagoya kata yuzen uses Ise katagami, dyeing paper stencils originally from Ise.
+The third technique, kuromontsuki-zome, is the dyeing of family crests in black and usually meant for formal or ceremonial clothing.
+Today, this craft has tastefully combined not only the traditional elegance but also more contemporary tastes to give a fresh modern appearance.

-The tradition of Nagoya Yuzen dates back to around 1730 to 1739.
-At that time, in the Owari region we find a thriving and spectacular culture, which attracted craftsmen from all over Japan and among them were dyers from Kyoto or Edo, who are thought to be the original introducers of the Yuzen dyeing techniques to the region.
-Unfortunately with the downfall of the domain’s lord, Muneharu TOKUGAWA, an age of opulence was followed by one of simplicity and frugality, leading to the unique austere elegance of the current Nagoya Yuzen.
+The origin of Nagoya yuzen dates back to about 1730-1739.
+At that time, there was an opulent culture in the Owari domain (modern day Nagoya), which attracted craftsmen from all over Japan including dyers from Kyoto and Edo (modern day Tokyo).
+These artisans are thought to have brought Yuzen dyeing techniques to the region.
+However, with the overthrow of the lord, Muneharu TOKUGAWA, the culture of the domain became simple and frugal, leading to the current austere elegance of the craft.

-Today, Nagoya Yuzen enjoys great popularity, but the term Nagoya Yuzen was only coined in 1983, the style having been formerly included under the Kyo Yuzen umbrella.
-In 1983, the Nagoya Yuzen Kuromontsuki Federation of Cooperatives was established by 3 organizations; the Aichi Prefecture Dyeing Cooperatives of Kuromontsuki-zome dyers, the Aichi Prefecture Custom-made Dyeing Cooperatives for Komon and Kata Yuzen dyers, and the Nagoya Yuzen Industrial Cooperatives of Tegaki Yuzen dyers.
-Accordingly, in April of the same year, Nagoya Yuzen was designated as one of the National Traditional Crafts.
+Although Nagoya yuzen is well known today, the term Nagoya yuzen only came to use in 1983., formerly having been included under the Kyo yuzen umbrella.
+In 1983, the Nagoya Yuzen Kuromontsuki Federation of Cooperatives was established by three organizations; the Aichi Prefecture Dyeing Cooperatives of Kuromontsuki-zome dyers, the Aichi Prefecture Custom-made Dyeing Cooperatives for Komon and Kata Yuzen dyers, and the Nagoya Yuzen Industrial Cooperatives of Tegaki Yuzen dyers.
+In April of the same year, Nagoya yuzen was designated as one of the National Traditional Crafts.

 General Production Process

-Itome-nori is a mix of starch glue made of zinc dust, glutinous rice powder and rice bran, and is spread onto the reverse side of the fabric to prevent dyes penetrating in the later processes; it is a method unique to Nagoya Yuzen.
-Besides starch glue, a kind of gum, a mixture of ultramarine blue pigment called gunjo used in Japanese-style painting and glutinous rice powder is sometimes used.
-Unlike itome-nori, which is water soluble, the gum can only be removed with benzine.
+Itome-nori is a starch glue mix made of zinc dust, glutinous rice powder, and rice bran, and is spread onto the reverse side of the fabric to prevent dyes absorbing in the later steps.
+This is a method unique to Nagoya yuzen.
+Besides starch glue, a mixture made from ultramarine blue pigment called gunjo and glutinous rice powder is sometimes used.
+Unlike the starch glue, which is water soluble, the pigment and rice powder mixture can only be removed with benzine.